microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 ## Git registries

-A Git registry is a repository that follows the registry structure and leverages Git's capatilities to provide versioning for the ports in the registry.
+A Git registry is a repository that follows the registry structure and leverages Git's capabilities to provide versioning for the ports in the registry.
 The curated registry at <https://github.com/Microsoft/vcpkg> is an implementation of a Git registry.